JETSCAPE/STAT/README.md

 7. Navigate to the downloaded/cloned git repository.

-8. Type: jupyter notebook.
+8. Type: `jupyter notebook`.
 This will open Jupyter iPython Notebook in a web browser.
 In Jupyter, open `Example.ipynb`, and run the first cell.
 If it runs without error, then you should be properly set up for the program.

 9. Execute all cells for an example of an analysis